Discours sur les passions de l'amour: Lack of scientific rigour

 Even recognized literary critics can admit that their recognition of Pascal's style is mainly subjective, as Émile Faguet does in the commentary on his edition of the Discourse: "this is in no way scientific; it is entirely literary and therefore unintellectual".
-Victor Giraud also insists on the difficulty of being able to judge an author by reading him without knowing his identity and elements of his life: "you have to know the true feelings of a soul to find them through his language; and, to have the right to affirm that the Discours on the Passions of Love is the work of a lover, one would also have to know that the author of the Discours was truly in love.
+Victor Giraud also insists on the difficulty of being able to judge an author by reading him without knowing his identity and elements of his life: "you have to know the true feelings of a soul to find them through his language; and, to have the right to affirm that the Discourse on the Passions of Love is the work of a lover, one would also have to know that the author of the Discours was truly in love."

 For Charles-Henri Boudhors, precise research is necessary in order to objectively determine whether or not the text is by Pascal without being limited to impressions alone.
 This is what, according to Boudhors and certain critics such as Victor Giraud, Henri Peyre, or Henri Jacoubet, Gustave Lanson brilliantly achieved.
 The article written by Lanson in The French Quarterly is even described by Henri Peyre as "masterful" and "a model of method in literary history".
 The evidence put forward in terms of style is in fact sometimes considered insufficient, as is the case for Armand-Prosper Faugère, accused of having let himself get carried away and of having imagined a story of thwarted love between Charlotte de Roannez and Blaise Pascal.
 This is perceived as a "pure construction of the mind, (...) which does not have the slightest plausibility" by authors such as Antoine Adam, who positions himself against the authenticity of the Discourse.